Vinay-S11/AI-For-Python-Beginners/Week-3/Reading Journals From Food Critics.md

 f.close()
 ```

-Summary
+##📚 Summary
-In this lesson, you learned how to analyze food-related journal entries using AI.
-By leveraging LLMs, you can automatically classify journal entries as relevant or not based on their content.
-We also explored how to automate the classification process for multiple files and investigate any flagged entries.
+- Use AI to classify journal entries as relevant or not to food and restaurants.
+- Work with journal entries from various cities and analyze them with LLMs.
+- Automate the relevance check for multiple files using a for loop.
+- Investigate "Not relevant" entries by reviewing their content.